Raheen House Hotel is Loading

 Clonmel Town is one of the largest town in Tipperary and the second largest inland towns in Ireland and offers a range of amenities and is in close proximity to the main tourist attractions in South Tipperary such as Cahir Castle, Mitchelstown Caves and the Swiss Cottage.
 Raheen House is a five minute drive from Saint Patrick’s Well.

 Our affiliation with Hillview, one of the town's most successful sports clubs, has resulted in an exciting opportunity for the guests of the hotel.
-Residents have the freeuse of one of the 5 hard surface tennis courts at the adjoining sports centre, a mere stroll through our gardens will bring you there.
+Residents have the freeuse of one of the 6 all weather tennis courts at the adjoining sports centre, a mere stroll through our gardens will bring you there.
 Further information is available at reception.

 Our association with Clonmel Equestrian Centre, Moangarrif, a mere five minute drive away, means that residents can trek through the scenic Commeragh Mountains or get re-acquainted with the joys of horse riding and jumping in the experts hands of Trevor and his team.
 Further information is available at reception.